 What is Ceviche?

 Ceviche is a traditional way of curing fish chemically with fresh citrus juices instead of using heat.
 Serve it cold as an appetizer or a meal.
-Other Latin American Countries also make ceviche.
+Each Latin American Country has their own variations, and each thinks that their is the best ceviche recipe.
 In Columbia they usually use shrimp or whatever they catch that day such as lobster, oysters, octopus, or even periwinkles.
-In addition to lime juice and cilantro, they add ketchup or mayonnaise and tabasco.
+In addition to lime juice and cilantro, they add ketchup or mayonnaise and Tabasco.
 Then they serve the ceviche on crackers.
 Ecuadorean ceviche is close to Peruvian ceviche.
-However, the Ecuadoreans serve the ceviche in its juices giving it more of a soupy quality.
+However, the Ecuadorians serve the ceviche in its juices giving it more of a soupy quality.
 They traditionally serve it with sides of plantain chips and corn nuts.

 Ceviche originated in Peru, South America’s third largest country.
 Slightly smaller than Alaska, nature divides Peru into 3 diverse regions: the coast, the Andean Highlands, and the Amazon rainforest.
 In the lower region of the coast Peruvians grow lemons, limes, avocados, and chilies.
 Although lunch is the main meal of the day, dinner is the most filling.
 Families usually have between 2-3 dishes with dinner.
 Potatoes usually make up one dish at each meal.
 Boiled dried corn and meat or ceviche usually make up another dish.